 Sex | Age | Post Code/s | Social Grade | Social Status | Occupation | Income

-The above information obviously helps to a certain extent but once we have to market to these people, the information doesn’t really give us much to really connect with them.
-We really need to understand what our potential customers are worried or interested about and basically what makes them tick.
-Without this information we cant create any of the following effectively:
+As marketers, we need to understand what our ideal customers are concerned about or interested in and what makes them tick.
+Without this information we can’t create any of the following effectively:

 - Design of marketing material